saturncloud/examples/examples/examples-cpu/nyc-taxi-snowflake/README.md

 # NYC Taxi analysis with Saturn Cloud and Snowflake

 The notebooks in this example showcase a data science workflow with NYC taxi data, executed on [Saturn Cloud](https://www.saturncloud.io/) with a database hosted in [Snowflake](https://www.snowflake.com/).
-For more information on how to connect to Snowflake using Saturn, Dask, and Pandas, refer to the `snowflake` example.
+For more information on how to connect to Snowflake using Saturn, Dask, and Pandas, refer to the "snowflake" example.

 > **Note:** Running this example requires a Snowflake account.
 You can see how to set up a [free trial here](https://docs.snowflake.com/en/user-guide/admin-trial-account.html).